mesosphere/dcos-docs-site/pages/services/mongodb-enterprise/0.1.0-4.0.3/supported-versions/index.md

 navigationTitle:  Supported Versions
 title: Supported Versions
 menuWeight: 120
-excerpt: Understanding DC/OS Minio Services package versioning
+excerpt: Understanding DC/OS MongoDB Services package versioning
 featureMaturity:
-enterprise: false
+enterprise: true
 ---

 # Supported Versions

 ## Package Versioning Scheme

-- Minio: 0.1.0-RELEASE.2018-07-31T02-11-47Z
+- MongoDB: 0.1.0-4.0.3

-Packages are versioned with an a.b.c-x.y.z format, where a.b.c is the version of the DC/OS integration and x.y.z indicates the version of Minio.
-For example, 0.1.0-RELEASE.2018-07-31T02-11-47Z indicates version 0.1.0 of the DC/OS integration and version RELEASE.2018-07-31T02-11-47Z of Minio.
+Packages are versioned with an a.b.c-x.y.z format, where a.b.c is the version of the DC/OS integration and x.y.z indicates the version of MongoDB.
+For example, 0.1.0-4.0.3 indicates version 0.1.0 of the DC/OS integration and version 4.0.3 of MongoDB.

 ## Version Policy

-The DC/OS Minio Service is engineered and tested to work with a specific release of Minio.
+The DC/OS MongoDB Service is engineered and tested to work with a specific release of MongoDB.

 ## Contacting Technical Support

-### Support Email of DCOS Minio Package
+### Support Email of DCOS MongoDB Package

 [Email: support@mesosphere.io](mailto:support@mesosphere.io)